digitalearthpacific/depal/doc/usage.md

    `git clone https://github.com/digitalearthpacific/depal`
 5. Change into the depal folder by running in the terminal:
    `cd depal`
-6. Create a new notebook by clicking FIle, New -> Notebook
+6. Create a new notebook by clicking File, New -> Notebook
 7. Copy and paste the following into the first cell to start using DEPAL:

    ```